World Economic Forum warns of dangers in growing inequality

 The 60-page “Global Risks 2014” report analyses 31 global risks for the next 10 years and comes ahead of the WEF’s annual meeting in the Swiss ski resort of Davos from January 22 to 25, where the rich and powerful will ponder the planet’s future.

-Bringing together business leaders, politicians and central bankers, Davos has come to symbolize the modern globalised world dominated by successful multinational corporations.
+Bringing together business leaders, politicians and central bankers, Davos has come to symbolise the modern globalised world dominated by successful multinational corporations.